 - Echo Cliff near Piseco offers challenging crack climbs overlooking scenic Piseco Lake.
 Access from route 8 and follow West Shore Road along the lakeshore.
 The trailhead is located half a mile from Little Sand Point Campground.
 Difficulty ranges from 5.4 to 5.10a.

-- Cascade Lakes between Lake Placid and Keene offers some of the best known climbing in the Adirondacks - for good reason.
+- Cascade Lakes between Lake Placid and Keene offers some of the best-known climbing in the Adirondacks - for good reason.
 Find varied rock and classic Adirondack climbing routes - from Barkeater Cliff to Pitchoff Chimney Cliff.
-Access just off of Route 73.
+Access just off Route 73.
 Difficulty ranges from 5.3 to 5.10a.

 - Poke-O-Moonshine near Keeseville and Lake Champlain is one of the Adirondack Region's premier cliffs for rock climbing.
 Expect a steep wall, clean cracks and plenty of natural lines.
 Three sections, including a waterfall, make this a great climb for experienced groups.
 Access via Exit 33 on I-87 and travel south on Route 9 for 4 miles.
-Parking area at closed state campground.
+There is a parking area at the closed state campground.
 Difficulty ranges from 5.6 to 5.11a.

 One of the Adirondacks most unusual climbing experiences can be found at Rogers Rock.
 This Lake George region climb features a slab that rises more than 700 feet out of Lake George, which is best approached from the water.
 Put in at the Roger's Rock Public Campground on Route 9N, about 3 miles north of Hague and enjoy a camping trip and challenging climbing experience on Lake George.